ZhaoqingLiu/FuzzyTrees/README.md

 ## License
 MIT License

-Copyright (c) 2021 Australian Artificial Intelligence Institute, UTS
+Copyright (c) 2021 UTS Australian Artificial Intelligence Institute

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal